iifawzi/GSOC-2021-Project-Report/README.md

 ### Thank You

 Time flew so fast, couldn't imagine that the previous 4 months flew that fast!
-I've really enjoyed, and learned a lot of stuff from you all.

-everything is done, couldn't be done without your motivation, guidance, and our great discussions in slack and in the PRs.
-Thank you will never be enough for this

-great experience, you were so friendly, welcoming, and supportive since day one.
+I've really enjoyed, and learned a lot of stuff from you all, everything is done, couldn't be done without your motivation, guidance, and our great discussions in slack and in the PRs.
+Thank you will never be enough for this great experience, you were so friendly, welcoming, and supportive since day one.
 Thank you!